Alexis Bittar: Career

 In 1988, Bittar began to design his own line of jewelry.
 He bought his first block of Lucite in 1990 and holed up in his apartment figuring out how to hand carve it into the jewelry vision he had.
 Using Lucite and semi-precious stones and metals, Bittar began selling handmade pieces on the streets of Soho.
 Dawn Mello, the fashion director of Bergdorf Goodman, discovered his work in 1992 and agreed to carry his designs, followed by Saks Fifth Avenue, the Museum of Modern Art, Harrods, and Isetan in Japan.

 In 1996, he designed a limited edition set of home wares for Barneys New York and Takashimaya, and a collection of Lucite and steel furniture for The Cooper Hewitt Museum.

-In 1998, Bittar launched his first designer collaborations, and working with Burberry, he designed the British luxury fashion house's first Ready-to-wear jewelry collection, interpreting their trademark plaid onto Lucite.
+In 1998, Bittar launched his first designer collaborations, and working with Burberry, he designed the British luxury fashion house's first ready-to-wear jewelry collection, interpreting their trademark plaid onto Lucite.

 Subsequent collaborations include stylist and costume designer Patricia Field for Sex and the City, the Cooper-Hewitt Museum, London's Victoria & Albert Museum, Estee Lauder, Michael Kors, Jason Wu, Jeremy Scott, Mugler, Phillip Lim and Prabal Gurung.

 In 2004, Bittar opened his first boutique on Broome St. and went on to open a total of 15 stores in the US.

-In 2010, Bittar entered into partnership with Private Equity company TSG Consumer Partners and in 2015, they sold to Carolee LLC, the jewelry arm of Brooks Brothers.
+In 2010, Bittar entered into a partnership with the private equity company TSG Consumer Partners and in 2015, they sold to Carolee LLC, the jewelry arm of Brooks Brothers.

-After a five-year absence, Bittar reacquired his eponymous brand from Brooks Brothers after they filed for bankruptcy in fall of 2020.
-Bittar is again full owner of his brand which relaunched in fall 2021 with expanded product categories including accessories and handbags.
+After a five-year absence, Bittar reacquired his eponymous brand from Brooks Brothers after they filed for bankruptcy in the fall of 2020.
+Bittar is again the full owner of his brand, which relaunched in the fall of 2021 with expanded product categories including accessories and handbags.
 New brick and mortar boutiques were opened in New York City designed by scenic designer Scott Pask.

+Bittar's creations have been worn by celebrities including Beyoncé, Dua Lipa, Julia Fox, Michelle Obama, Iris Apfel, Lady Gaga, Megan Thee Stallion, FKA Twigs, Tyla, Halsey, Cher, Madonna and Lola Young all choosing to repeatedly wear Bittar's unique designs.